RTEMS/rtems-docs/README.md

 $ pip install sphinx-rtd-theme
 ```

-When you have finished using sphinx and buildind documentation you
+When you have finished using sphinx and building documentation you
 enter `deactivate`.

 ## NPM Per User Environment